oskariorg/oskariorg.github.io/_posts/2020-06-12-Oskari_admin.md

 7. Add the data provider and theme
 8. Finally, do not finish yet but go up the form and proceed in to the next sheet

-### Visualisation sheet
+## 3. Visualisation possibilities

 For WMS data the only option is to add transparency.

 For WFS data you can have more options:

-- Try data clusterin for points, by adding some point distance for points you want to cluster.
+- Try data clustering for points, by adding some point distance for points you want to cluster.
 - Test different collection types
 - Style definitions with JSON: own styling for WFS-datasets
 - Feature highlighting and tooltip with JSON: own styling

 <img src="/img/visualization_WFS.png" class="img-responsive"/>

-### Additional information
+## 4. Additional information

 In the next sheet, you can assign some additional information.
 For WMS and WFS there are slightly different options.